 Credit Recovery is the opportunity for students to make up for lost or missing credit.
 Students may work to recover credits at the following times: during summer, after school, before school, or in the credit recovery lab during the school day.
 Students may not be allowed to take a course in credit recovery that they are enrolled in during the same semester.
-Students are allowed to earn a total of (eight) 8 credits per school year via Edmentum.
+Students are allowed to earn a total of 2 full credits per school year via Edgenuity for a maximum of 8 combined credits between regular classes and credit recovery.
 Freshmen and Sophomores do not take credit recovery courses without prior approval by an administrator.
-All Edmentum work must be completed in the credit recovery lab unless otherwise approved by administration
+All Edgenuity work must be completed in the credit recovery lab unless otherwise approved by administration.
+All Unit Tests and Summative Tests for Credit Recovery classes must be completed in the credit recovery lab.

 Credit recovery courses will be graded on a pass-fail basis.
-Students completing the course with a 60% or better will receive a P on their final transcript.
+Students completing the course with a minimum 60% overall grade and 100% course completion will receive a P on their final transcript.
 This allows the student to earn credit towards graduation but not grade points.